Installation

 2. gcloud user auth and Application Default Credentials.

-3. Seven wizard questions: GCP project ID, region, GKE cluster type (zonal or regional), TLS strategy (Let’s Encrypt, GCP-managed, self-signed, or BYO certificate), Docker image tag strategy (latest or pinned via config/versions.yaml), base domain name, and Cloud DNS mode (auto or manual).
+3. Eight wizard questions: GCP project ID, region, GKE cluster type (zonal or regional), TLS strategy (self-signed or byoc), Docker image tag strategy (latest or pinned via config/versions.yaml), base domain name, Kamailio TLS cert mode (self_signed or manual), and Cloud DNS mode (auto or manual).

 4. Project existence and billing.